TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 ## 8.🧹 Data Preparation <a id="data-preparation"></a>

-This section provides a comprehensive explanation of the steps followed to complete the project, from data import to insights generation.

 ### 8.1 📥 Data Import and Extraction <a id="data-import-and-extraction"></a>
 - **Download the Dataset**: Sourced the dataset from Kaggle ([Pizza Sales Dataset](https://www.kaggle.com/datasets/shilongzhuang/pizza-sales)).